Are New Homes Really More Expensive?

-An early decision you need to make when you are looking to buy a home is to decide whether you want to buy a new-build or an existing home that someone else is already living in.
-There’s lots of factors to consider, including personal preference, and you may be thinking that a new home could be more expensive than an older one.
+An early decision you need to make when you are looking to buy a home is to decide whether you want to buy a new-build or an older, existing home that someone else has already lived in.

 But is that actually true?